-As you may have noticed, this lab assignment looks quite different from what you're used to, it's much less wordy.
+If you page through this lab assignment, you'll see that it looks quite different from what you're used to, it's much less wordy.
 At each step along the way, you will get only a short description of what to do.
 That's followed by the results that I got when I did that part of the lab and the calculations that I made with that data to get the parameters that I am interested in.
 Your job will be to roughly reproduce what I have done and to get similar (but not exactly the same) results.

 Hook up the computer, dSpace box, power amp, but not the motor as you did in the first lab.
 Refer to "Hardware Setup" in the dSpace Tutorial.
 Leave the power amp off for now.
-For the software, look in the MyDocuments\ECE3510_Lab_Files\ECE 351 Lab1 folder on the computer.
+Download the experiment files for lab 2 from one of the two sites listed below.
 You've used these files before.
 You can continue through the dSpace Tutorial to setup the software and data saving, but you won't need that for a while yet.
-Do not try to save data in MyDocuments\ECE3510_Lab_Files\ or its sub-folders.
-They are write-protected and the dSpace program will not warn you when it is not actually saving data.